Diamond Jubilee of Elizabeth II: United Arab Emirates

 In the UAE, a number of events were held to celebrate the Queen's Diamond Jubilee.
 In Abu Dhabi, the British Embassy held a 'Great British Car Rally', the first of its kind in the UAE.
-The Rally, which was organised by the Embassy and the Yas Marina Circuit, started at the Embassy in Abu Dhabi at 6pm, and travelled along Abu Dhabi's Corniche en route to the Yas Marina Circuit, where the participants first did a loop of the F1 race track before mixing and mingling at a reception at the Circuit's main pit garages.
+The Rally, which was organised by the embassy and the Yas Marina Circuit, started at the embassy in Abu Dhabi at 6pm, and travelled along Abu Dhabi's Corniche en route to the Yas Marina Circuit, where the participants first did a loop of the F1 race track before mixing and mingling at a reception at the Circuit's main pit garages.
 At the reception, the guests were shown the Rolls-Royce that the Queen travelled in during her first visit to the UAE in 1979.

-The Embassy in Dubai opened up its lawns up to the British and International community who then picnicked there.
+The embassy in Dubai opened up its lawns up to the British and International community who then picnicked there.
 The people also saw the live transmission of the Diamond Jubilee Pageant down the River Thames.
 The Dubai Offshore Sailing Club held a "Jubilee Pursuit Race", to mark the Queen's Jubilee.

 United States

-In a video message, President Obama offered the Queen the "heartfelt congratulations of the American people" on the occasion of her Diamond Jubilee, and said that the Queen was a "living witness" to the power of the special relationship between the US and UK, and the "chief source of its resilience."
-He added, "May the light of Your Majesty’s crown continue to reign supreme for many years to come".
+In a video message, President Barack Obama offered the Queen the "heartfelt congratulations of the American people" on the occasion of her Diamond Jubilee, and said that the Queen was a "living witness" to the power of the Special Relationship between the US and UK, and the "chief source of its resilience."
+He added, "May the light of Your Majesty's crown continue to reign supreme for many years to come".

 In New York City, around 700 people were invited to run through Central Park for six kilometers, one for every decade of her reign on 31 May.
 The run raised $14,000 for two charities: St. George's Society and Disabled Sports USA.
-Sex and the City star Kim Cattrall started the race and the music was provided by a Beatles tribute band.
+Sex and the City star Kim Cattrall started the race and the music was provided by a Beatles tribute band called "Britishmania".

 Uzbekistan

 The British Embassy in Tashkent, Uzbekistan celebrated the Queen's Diamond Jubilee with a Big Jubilee Lunch on 1 June 2012.
-The Embassy also used the example of the Queen to engage with businesswomen, who were having an increasingly important impact on the Uzbek economy but remain unrecognised.
+The embassy also used the example of the Queen to engage with businesswomen, who were having an increasingly important impact on the Uzbek economy but remain unrecognised.